We update this post every year with several new recipes to help you plan a wonderful Thanksgiving menu or help out the host with a potluck dish.

-A delicious main or side dish, these vegetarian stuffed portobello mushrooms, filled with fresh veggies, herbs and cheese, are a wonderful change of pace.
+A delicious main or side dish, these veggie stuffed portobello mushrooms, filled with fresh vegetables, herbs and cheese, are a wonderful change of pace.
 When I talk about 'stuffed' in this recipe, I mean STUFFED!

-This vegetable strudel recipe wraps a savory medley of sweet potatoes, onion, peppers, apple, spinach & goat cheese in a flaky buttery puff pastry.
+This vegetable strudel wraps a savory filling of sweet potatoes, onion, peppers, apple, spinach & goat cheese in a flaky puff pastry.
 It's a wonderful make-ahead main or side dish for a special occasion.
-And easy with a great shortcut.
+And easy a store-bought puff pastry.

 This rich, creamy, flavor-packed Instant Pot Pumpkin Risotto recipe is pure comfort food that tastes amazing.
-It's a knockout vegetarian dinner for Fall or Winter.
+It's a knockout vegetarian dinner or side for Fall.
 Substitute butternut squash if you can't find pumpkin.

 I love this winter salad recipe.
 It's holiday-ish, the flavors are addictive, it's got lots of texture and a fabulous citrus sweet and tangy dressing.
 Ready in 15 minute start-to-finish.
 Or, with shortcuts, only 5 minutes!